cees-elzinga/script.xbmc.hue/README.md

 Ambilight mode
 --------------

-If you'd like to use your lights in an ambilight mode you'll need the full version of this add-on, available at: https://github.com/cees-elzinga/script.xbmc.hue .
+If you'd like to use your lights in an ambilight mode you'll need the "ambilight" version of this add-on, available at: https://github.com/cees-elzinga/script.xbmc.hue.ambilight.
 In order for the ambilight mode to work you'll need to install the Python PIL library first.

 Donations
 ---------